rl-language/rlc/docs/gym_tutorial.md

 * How to import a example program into python.
 * How to use RLCSingleEnvironment to get the basic functionalities you want to write your custom wrapper.

+In particular we will see how to handle tensor serialization, including custom serializations, get the list of actions, the list of valid actions, the returns, the rewards, how to check for the end of the game, how to handle secret information and how to handle randomness.

 ### Installing rl_language_core

 This document assumes you wish to replace the off-the-shelf tools RLC provides.
 For example, the default pip package for rlc comes with a dependency torward pytorch so that people can test their rlc programs.
 This is not acceptable if you want to use a custom pytorch or another machine learning framework.